It feels like ages ago that I was diagnosed with Small Intestine Bacterial Overgrowth, or SIBO.

 I worked really hard to treat SIBO when I was first diagnosed, and I was ecstatic when I re-tested and finally had a negative breath test result!

 But – as we know – SIBO has a bad habit of coming back.
 Because I have post-infectious IBS and adhesions, I’m even more prone to relapses.
 I was recently treated for a relapse of SIBO.

 What causes SIBO to relapse?
 It really depends on your underlying cause.
 Because one of my underlying causes is post-infectious IBS, I have to use a prokinetic to prevent relapses.
 If I loosen up on my prokinetic use, I’ll have a SIBO flare.

 But it’s not just that SIBO can come back – what works (and doesn’t work) can also change over time.

 For example – lots of people get immediate relief from switching to a low-FODMAP diet.
 But over time, it usually stops working as well.
 And (for most people), long-term low-FODMAP diets wind up doing more harm than good.

 Your body can develop tolerances to herbs used long-term and prokinetics, too.
 What worked the first time might not work the 2nd time.

 Every time I’ve re-treated my SIBO, it has been a little different than the past times – that’s why continuing education is so important for SIBO patients.

 The day I was diagnosed with SIBO was a happy day.
 I was so relieved to finally know “what was wrong.”

-Days and weeks after, though, were so frustrating.
+But the days and weeks after were so frustrating.
 I felt confused, hopeless, and overwhelmed.